dromotherm/documentation/pages/themis/DLCF/README.md

 All of this involves setting a set point temperature for reduced operation, e.g. 15 or 10 °C, and the value of the outdoor temperature below which the process is triggered, e.g. 8 °C

-When the building is empty, when the measured outdoor temperature or when the predicted outdoor temperature for the next 24 hours goes down under 8°C, the system starts to distribute water :
+When the building is empty and when the measured outdoor temperature or when the predicted outdoor temperature for the next 24 hours goes down under 8°C, the system starts to distribute water :
 ```
 water_t = 1.5 * (10- t_ext) + 10
 ```

 If you want to control the efficiency of the settings implemented in the water laws, you need to deploy indoor temperature sensors.
-Thus, a setpoint for the indoor temperature can be defined and during nigths or weekends, the "reduction" mode is activated as long as the indoor temperature is above this setpoint...

-But most of the time, indoor temperature sensors are not implemented !
+When you start such an instrumentation, you notice that a particular circuit has significant hydraulic imbalances, that there is a 3 degree difference between the side of the circuit closest to the boiler room and the one furthest away, that some heaters are not working properly and that the valves of the thermostatic heads are seized.
+In short, you start to re-adjust everything, but all this is long and laborious.
+Digital technology does not solve anything, it only provides a means to point out certain problems.

 We decided in 2018 to test the Batisense solution, a prediction solution developed by the Probayes company, that schematizes the building as a set of electrical/thermal circuits in order to model its behavior.